Have you thought about when is the best time to get a hair transplant?

-By choosing the date of your transplant wisely, you might see better results and have an easier recovery time.
-If you’re interested in why, when, and if it really matters.
+By choosing the time and date of your transplant wisely, you might see better results and have an easier recovery time.
+Find out why, when, and if it really matters.

-There are plenty of reasons why the summer seems the ideal time for a transplant, but what do the experts say?
+There are plenty of reasons why the summer seems the ideal time for a transplant.
+But what do the experts say?

 During summer, we sweat more, which can make the healing process a bit more difficult.
 To stop the bacteria from your sweat becoming a problem, you might have to clean the area more frequently or avoid activities that could make you sweat.
 You also have to be careful with sun exposure as you don’t want your healing scalp to be exposed to harmful UV rays.

 Our lifestyles also change in winter.
 Instead of being outdoors, playing sports and sunbathing, you’re more likely to stay inside.
-This means that your day to day life should be less affected, making the whole process a whole lot easier!
-You won’t be craving for a swim in the sea or searching for shade at the beach, so healing will be less of a hassle.
+This means that your day to day life should be less affected, making the recovery process a whole lot easier!
+You won’t be craving a swim in the sea or searching for shade at the beach, so healing will be less of a hassle.

-By the time summer does arrive you should be seeing new hair growth too, so you can head out with new confidence!
+By the time summer does arrive, you should be seeing new hair growth too, so you can head out with new confidence!